AetherSwapProtocol/AetherSwapProtocol.github.io/README.md

 ## License

-MIT License © 2025 AetherSwap Protocol
+This project is licensed under the [MIT License](./LICENSE) © 2025 AetherSwap Protocol